- What is a kilowatt-hour (kWh)?

 The minimum percentage of RECs delivered to participants from New England Renewable Energy resources will be 2.5% in 2014, 1.5% in 2015, and 1% in 2016.

 Northeast Regional Renewable Energy is defined as a Class I Regional REC meeting the definition of Conn.
-Gen.Stat. §16-1(a)(26) that is located in the following states or the District of Columbia: Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and the District of Columbia.
+Gen.Stat. §16-1(a)(26) that is located in the following states: Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and the District of Columbia.

 Greenhouse gases are gases that trap heat in the Earth’s atmosphere.
 The primary greenhouse gases in the atmosphere are water vapor, carbon dioxide, methane, nitrous oxide, and ozone.

 To learn more about greenhouse gases, please visit the Environmental Protection Agency’s Climate Change Site.

 Greenhouse gas emissions are both man-made and naturally occurring.
 The greenhouse gases listed below are the main greenhouse gases that enter the atmosphere because of human activities.
 During the past 20 years, about three-quarters of human-made carbon dioxide emissions were from burning fossil fuels*.
 In 2009, greenhouse gas emissions from electricity generation accounted for the largest portion (33 percent) of all U.S. greenhouse gas emissions†.

 The more renewable energy we support, the less we will have to burn coal and other nonrenewable fuels that emit greenhouse gas emissions to generate electricity.
 To calculate how many pounds of carbon dioxide you can save every year, visit Calculate My Impact.